-- Determination of the estimated useful lives of property, plant & equipment and the assessment as to which components of the cost may be capitalized; (Note 2.4.1) - Determination of the estimated useful lives of intangible assets (Note 2.4.2) - Recognition and measurement of defined benefit obligations, key actuarial assumptions.
-(Note 40) - Recognition and measurement of provisions and contingencies, key assumptions about the likelihood and magnitude of an outflow of resources; (Note 18) - Fair value of financial instruments (Note 2.3) - Significant judgements are involved in determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
-(Note 19) - vii.
+- i.
+Determination of the estimated useful lives of property, plant & equipment and the assessment as to which components of the cost may be capitalized; (Note 2.4 .1) - ii.
+Determination of the estimated useful lives of intangible assets (Note 2.4.2) - iii.
+Recognition and measurement of defined benefit obligations, key actuarial assumptions.
+(Note 38) - iv.
+Recognition and measurement of provisions and contingencies, key assumptions about the likelihood and magnitude of an outflow of resources; (Note 16) - v.
+Fair value of financial instruments (Note 2.3) - vi.
+Significant judgements are involved in determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
+(Note 17) - vii.
 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgment.
-The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+The Company uses significant judgment in assessing the lease term (including anticipated renewals) and the applicable discount rate.